 - October 18th: Submit a full proposal (a letter of intent is required for all full proposals)

-- December 4th: Semi-finalist teams present a summary of their proposal to a panel of experts, and final projects will be selected for funding
+- November 18th: Semi-finalist teams present a summary of their proposal to a panel of experts via Zoom (all presentations will be recorded)

 The Dow Distinguished Awards Competition is open to U-M Ann Arbor campus, graduate-level student teams.
 The Awards Competition is intended to engage the broader U-M community and is open to students NOT participating in the Dow Fellows Program.
 Proposals must include a project plan and a budget developed in partnership with a project partner external to U-M and U-M Faculty Advisor.